-1. Special Geologic Protection Measures.
-For all current and future projects on both resultant parcels, all construction techniques and onsite development shall conform to the recommendations contained in the relevant Geotechnical Engineering Reports prepared by Earth Systems PLAN REQUIREMENTS: For proposed development on both newly created parcels, the Owner/Applicant shall submit a soils engineering study addressing structure locations and access road(s) to determine structural design criteria.
-The Owner/Applicant shall submit the study for P&D and Public Works review and approval.
-Elements of the approved study shall be reflected on grading and building plans as required..TIMING: The Owner/Applicant shall submit the study prior approval of Coastal Development Permits.
+- 1. Special Geologic Protection Measures.
+For all current and future projects on both resultant parcels, a-All construction techniques and onsite development shall conform to the recommendations contained in the relevant Geotechnical Engineering Reports prepared by Earth Systems and any other reports required by P&D. PLAN REQUIREMENTS: For proposed development on both newly ereated parcels, t-The Owner/Applicant shall submit a soils engineering study that complies with current industry standards, addressing structure locations and access road(s) to determine structural design criteria.
+The Owner/Applicant shall submit the study for P&D review and approval.
+The Owner/Applicant shall also submit the study for Public Works review and approval when work would occur within a public right-of-way and/or require a road encroachment permit.
+Elements of the approved study shall be reflected on grading and building plans as required.
+TIMING: The Owner/Applicant shall submit the study prior to approval of Coastal Development Permits.
 MONITORING: P&D permit processing planner shall review the study.
 The Owner/Applicant shall demonstrate that the submitted plans conform to required study components.
-Grading and building inspectors shall ensure compliance in the field.

-- 2. WatConv-03: Erosion and Sediment Control Revegetation.
-For all current and future projects on both resultant parcels, the Owner/Applicant shall revegetate graded areas upon completion of grading activities with deep rooted, native, drought-tolerant species to minimize slope failure and erosion potential.
+Grading and building inspectors shall ensure compliance in the field. - 2.
+WatConv-03: Erosion and Sediment Control Revegetation.
+For all current and future projects on both resultant parcels, tThe Owner/Applicant shall re-vegetate graded areas upon completion of grading activities with deep rooted, native, drought-tolerant species to minimize slope failure and erosion potential.
 Use hydroseed, straw blankets, other geotextile binding fabrics or other P&D approved methods as necessary to hold slope soils until vegetation is established.
 P&D may require the reseeding of surfaces graded for the placement of structures if construction does not commence within 30 days of grading.
-PLAN REQUIREMENTS: Include this measure as a note on all grading and building plans.
+PLAN REQUIREMENTS: This condition applies to 11CDH-00000-00006 and 11CDH-00000-00054.
+Include this measure as a note on all grading and building plans.
 TIMING: The Owner/Applicant shall re-vegetate graded areas within one week of work stoppage or completion of work.
-MONITORING: The Owner/Applicant shall demonstrate compliance to grading and building inspectors in the field. - 3.
-WatConv-07: SWPPP.
+MONITORING: The Owner/Applicant shall demonstrate compliance to grading and building inspectors in the field.

+3. WatConv-07: SWPPP.
 The Owner/Applicant shall submit proof of exemption or a copy of the Notice of Intent to obtain coverage under the Construction General Permit of the National Pollutant Discharge Elimination System issued by the California Regional Water Quality Control Board.
-TIMING: Prior to issuance of the first Grading Permit on the resultant parcels, the Owner/Applicant shall submit proof of exemption or a copy of the Notice of Intent and shall provide a copy of the required Storm Water Pollution Prevention Plan (SWPPP) to P&D. The Owner/Applicant shall keep a copy of the SWPPP on the project site during grading and construction activities.
+This condition applies to 11CDH 00000 00006 and 11CDH 00000 00054.
+TIMING: Prior to issuance of the first Grading Permit on the resultant subject parcels, the Owner/Applicant shall submit proof of exemption or a copy of the Notice of Intent and shall provide a copy of the required Storm Water Pollution Prevention Plan (SWPPP) to P&D. The Owner/Applicant shall keep a copy of the SWPPP on the project site during grading and construction activities.
 MONITORING: P&D compliance monitoring staff shall site inspect during construction for compliance with the SWPPP.